J1939 H-Bridge Module

 SMP Trombetta’s J1939 H-bridge module is ideal for operating in harsh conditions.
 We have over a century of experience delivering motor control and thermal management solutions for vehicles in various sectors.
 Here we will explore the features of the J1939 H-bridge module and the applications and benefits of using an H-bridge module for DC motor control.

-The J1939 H-bridge module offers several features that make it an ideal control circuit for DC motors.
-The module enables control of output direction, frequency, duty cycle, and peak current via CAN.
+The J1939 H-bridge Circuit offers several features that make it an ideal control circuit for DC motors.
+The DC Motor H-Bridge Circuit enables control of output direction, frequency, duty cycle, and peak current via CAN.
 Operating voltages of 12V to 24V are available with a max output current of 20A.
 It comes with built-in short circuit and overload protection along with reverse battery and voltage transient protection.
 Other specifications are:

 • PWM range between 5Hz and 5000Hz